AOGME Council of GME Leaders

 Guy DeFeo, DO – Council Chair

-Richard LaBaere, II, DO, MPH, FAODME – Council Co-Chair
+Richard LaBaere, II, DO, MPH, FAODME – Council Vice Chair

-- Sharing information regarding current osteopathic graduate medical education and OPTI Accreditation
+- Sharing information relative to distinctive osteopathic principles in graduate medical education and development of Osteopathic Recognition in established programs.

-- Participating in dialogue regarding best practices for graduate medical education with AOA Division of Postdoctoral Training and the Education and Evaluation Committees of AOA Specialty Colleges
+- Participating in dialogue regarding best practices for graduate medical education with all organizations supporting the osteopathic profession, including but not limited to, AOA Division of Postdoctoral Training and the Education and Evaluation Committees of AOA Specialty Colleges

 Recognizing the need for a new system to structure and accredit osteopathic graduate medical education, the American Osteopathic Association established the Osteopathic Postdoctoral Training Institution (OPTI) in 1995.